CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-3.md

 ## Custom Resource Definitions in Kubernetes

 You can absolutely feel free to skip over this next section.
-However, as I'm comfortable with Kubernetes - I wanted to dig into some more detail about what's going on behind the scenes with App Service.
+However, as I'm comfortable with Kubernetes - I wanted to dig into some more detail about what's going on behind the scenes with Function Apps.
 Specifically, what custom resource definitions got created when we set up the Application Services extension for our Azure Arc enabled Kubernetes cluster earlier?
 You can see there are several custom resource definitions on my Kubernetes cluster -

 * Those ending k8se.microsoft.com relate to the Application Services Extension / App Services Kubernetes environment
 * Those ending in clusterconfig.azure.com relate to the Azure Arc enabled Kubernetes cluster functionality